 Tamoxifen (Nolvadex) is used to prevent and treat estrogen receptor-positive (ER+) breast cancer.
-Women who complete their prescribed anti-estrogen treatments have better recurrence and survival outcomes than those who do not.
+Those who complete their prescribed anti-estrogen treatments have better recurrence and survival outcomes than those who do not.
 Some foods can enhance the effectiveness of tamoxifen whereas others have the potential to interfere with it.

 Foods that enhance the effectiveness of tamoxifen treatment